Jocho14/Simple-data-structures/README.md

 # Simple-data-structures
-Implementation of simple data structures such as list, table and heap in objective C++
+Testing the efficiency of adding, deleting and searching operations for elements in various data structures such as: list, table and heap.
+The project has been implemented in objective C++.